 First off, how do you even get to Powder Ridge?
-It’s a little bit of a drive if you live in the twin cities, on average its twice the distance you would drive if heading to Afton Alps However if you live somewhere in central Minnesota, it’s a viable option for you.
-For directions click here and that will bring up the Powder Ridge site with directions.
+It’s a little bit of a drive if you live in the twin cities, on average it’s twice the distance you would drive if heading to Afton Alps However if you live somewhere in central Minnesota, it’s a viable option for you.
+For directions click here and that will bring up the Powder Ridge site driving directions.

 Personally, I like long drives and it took an hour and 15 minutes to reach Powder Ridge.
 I remember looking around thinking it was strange because I was driving through flat cornfields, drinking coffee, and all of a sudden a huge hill appeared out of nowhere.
 It seemed almost unnatural.

-You Can’t Miss It, and if you do.
+You Can’t-Miss It, and if you do.
 Well, you probably shouldn’t be driving.